 repeatable.
 These are defined as taking only Boolean values.
 Boolean values are a pair of values representing either true or false.
 There are two standard sets of values defined for Boolean elements:

 These values are commonly known and will be recognized by many programming languages and routines.
 Using the numbers 1 and 0 avoids requiring users to conform to the English language terms of "true" and "false".
 However, many persons not familiar with this use of 1 and 0 may not find these values natural.
 There is no reason not to use other binary values like "yes|no" or the equivalent in the language of the profile creators and users as long as the values chosen are documented for downstream users.

 Either or both of the elements can be included in the profile, as needed.
 In the absence of these cardinality constraints, applications using this profile will need to assume default values of their own choosing.
 It is recommended to indicate these requirements in the profile to avoid misunderstandings about the nature of the metadata.

-false default to all upper case in some spreadsheet programs.
-However they may be treated by processing programs as case insensitive.
+false are treated as case insensitive.
 Other cardinality options such as "recommended" or "mandatory if applicable" may be included in the

 notes column.
 Alternately, a community may wish to express those by adding columns and elements to extend the TAP.

 Property value types

 Each property in metadata has a value.
 These values can be undeclared and therefore not subject to validation, or they can be defined in the profile, which then makes it possible to check the metadata for conformance to the defined rules of the profile.
 The literal data type is given in